anamulislamshamim/go_raw_epoll_http_server/README.md

 * We `read` requests from client FDs.
 * We `write` back an HTTP response.
 * All coordinated by **epoll** + file descriptors.

----

-Do you want me to also add a **parallel "what happens in kernel" column** for each step (like FD in kernel table, socket buffer usage, epoll readiness flags)?